simonswain/lancaster/README.md

 });
 ```

-Currently Lancaster only safely supports one singleton worker.
-If you
+Currently Lancaster only safely supports having one worker.
+If you are
-are happy your messages can be processed in parallel without causing
+happy your messages can be processed in parallel without causing
 issues, there is nothing stopping you running more than one, and this
 is a good way to scale up.
 If you are doing tasks like working out
 averages or counting things, then parallel workers are probably not a
 good idea.

+There are a couple of things that can be added later to improve this:

+* Have Lancaster run nodes in parallel, but ensure only one of any
+given node runs at a time.

+* Extend the parallel runner to speficy if a given node can have
+multiple parallel instances, or must only ever have on running.

 ## Nodes